Braidwood

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Braidwood has 40 active public transport stops, all of which are bus stops.
-These stops are served by 13 different routes that together offer 129 weekly passenger trips.
-Transport accessibility is considered good, with residents typically living 320 meters from the nearest stop.
-As a predominantly residential area, most people commute outwards.
-Cars are the primary mode of transport, used by 82% of residents, while 16% walk.
+These stops are served by 13 different routes that together facilitate 129 weekly passenger trips.
+The average distance from a resident's location to the nearest transport stop is 320 meters, indicating good accessibility.
+In this predominantly residential area, most commuting is outward-bound.
+Cars are the primary mode of transportation, used by 82% of residents, while 16% walk.
 On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census, 19.4% of residents work from home, which may be due to COVID-19 conditions.
-The service frequency is 18 trips per day across all routes, equating to approximately 3 weekly trips per stop.
+According to the 2021 Census, 19.4% of Braidwood residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 18 trips per day, resulting in approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport